travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ## Clear Redis Archive Queue (V2.1.7 and prior)

-In releases of Enterprise before 2.1.7, jobs where enqueued in the archive queue for log aggregation.
+In Enterprise releases before 2.1.7, jobs were enqueued in the archive queue for log aggregation.
 Currently, this feature is available only for the hosted versions of Travis CI.

-This results in the queue growing bigger and bigger, but not getting worked off.
-Because of that, Redis' memory consumption increases over the time and can lead to decreased performance of the whole platform.
+This results in the queue growing bigger and bigger but not getting worked off.
+Because of that, Redis' memory consumption increases over time and can lead to decreased performance of the whole platform.
 The solution is to clear the `archive` queue to free system resources.

-To clear it, please execute the following commands:
+To clear it, please execute the following command:

 **TCIE 3.x**: `kubectl exec -it [travis-api-pod]j /app/script/console` *on your local machine*

-**TCIE 2.x**: `$ travis console` *on Platform host*

 Then, please run: